Black Friday

 Your complete guide to moving with pets

-A small dog sits on its DPL parents lap while sitting on the floor surrounded by bags and moving boxes.
+A small dog sits on its DPL parents lap while being surrounded by bags and moving boxes.

 A DPL offers comfort to his tabby cat and small dog between packing up to move.